Mechanism

 Most tools give you account data.
 Calls give you buyer context.

 Sales-intelligence platforms are useful when you need databases, intent feeds, CRM enrichment, and account dashboards.
-Coseek uses a narrower kind of intelligence: what decision-makers say on the phone, and how that should change the next call.
+This page is about a narrower kind of intelligence: what decision-makers say on the phone, and how that should change the next call.

 Primary source